bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Vendor Prefixes</h4>

-The code above, as with the rest of the code samples in this lesson, are not vendor prefixed.
+<p>The code above, as with the rest of the code samples in this lesson, are
+not vendor prefixed.
 This is intentionally un-prefixed in the interest of keeping the code snippet small and comprehensible.
-For the best support across all browsers, use vendor prefixes.
+For the best support across all browsers, use vendor prefixes.</p>

-For reference, the prefixed version of the code above would look like the following.
+<p>For reference, the prefixed version of the code above would look like
+the following.</p>

 <details>
   <summary>CSS</summary>